spencerlievens/prova/docs/install-guide.md

 For Prova in testnet mode, create a ~/testnet3/1 directory, use the following command line arguments to start the testnet node and connect to the remote node.

-If you are on the internal dev VPN you can connect to a testnet node running master at 10.151.51.76:18333

 ```
 rmgd
 --addpeer=dev-rmgd-01:17979